eltongonc/funda_serverside/README.md

 #### Images Optimization
-I did not find a way to optimize the images, because images are stored on a externa; server.
+I did not find a way to optimize the images, because images are stored on a external server.

 #### Javascript Optimization